 Initiative Rationale and Aims

 Children and youth comprise the majority of conflict zones.
-Since it they who are most impacted, this initiative aims to shine the spotlight on media rights and uses that best aid and empower children and youth.
+Since it is they who are most impacted, this initiative aims to shine the spotlight on media rights and uses that best aid and empower children and youth.
 Media constitute relatively accessible and non-threatening tools for intervention, yet scholarship does not adequately address the roles they play and could play for those who live in conflict zones, are displaced by, and/or born as a function of them.

 Owed to the lack of scholarship addressing children, youth and media in international and global conflict zones, the initiative aims to promote analyses of the following:

 - Children, conflict zones and media as artifacts: the critical understanding of children and youth’s everyday lives, artifact/technology-based uses, practices, reception and production of media in conflict zones, including as alternative measures of public opinion.